-Database Field Name AdNumPre_R

-Data Type TEXT Inclusion Conditional

-Width 15 Domain

-Examples N123, W123, N, W, S123W

-Description road segment, consisting of house, building or other feather official Addressing Authorise Wisconsin to include the dir Street).
-Also used in a few colocally-defined grid cell refe the non-integer ture which prece ority for the give ectional to an ad ounties where gr rence.
-In Wiscon Right TO Address on the right side of the portion of the identifier for a parcel, des the address number, as defined by n jurisdiction.
-Used commonly in dress number (e.g., N2554 Johnson id address numbers exist to include the sin, this is typically only the two (e.g., W180N8085 Town Hall Road).
+Database Field Name AdNumPre_R Data Type TEXT Inclusion Conditional Width 15 Domain Examples N123, W123, N, W, S123W Description An extension of the Right FROM Address or Right TO Address on the right side of the road segment, consisting of the non-integer portion of the identifier for a parcel, house, building or other feature which precedes the address number, as defined by the official Addressing Authority for the given jurisdiction.
+Used commonly in Wisconsin to include the directional to an address number (e.g., N2554 Johnson Street).
+Also used in a few counties where grid address numbers exist to include the locally-defined grid cell reference.
+In Wisconsin, this is typically only the two directionals and the number between them (e.g., W180N 8085 Town Hall Road).